 Grading criteria:

-You will write three (3) participatory-interpretative papers.
+2. You will write two (2) participatory-interpretative papers.

 d.
-You will then "eye juggle" and interpret the cultural meanings and significances of the story text narrative, providing a short interpretative narrative, e.g., discussing the ritual symbolism and stages of the rite of passage identified in the marriage ceremony.
-To interpret is not to summarize, but to identify the key symbols of the story text, and to articulate and reference the underlying cultural values and assumptions of that particular text.
+After your have completed your story text, do some "Huckleberrying" and interpretation.
+You are to interpret the symbolic meanings and significances of the story text narrative, providing a short interpretative narrative, e.g., discussing the ritual symbolism and stages of the rite of passage identified in the marriage ceremony.
+Use the "interpretative" approach as presented in Bash Baaaliíchiwé.
+To interpret is not to summarize, but to identify the key symbols of the story text, and to articulate and reference the underlying "bones," "teachings" and assumptions of that particular text.
 The interpretation should focus on the meaning and significance, and/or the role and function of the text.
 An interpretation should always seek to represent the perspective of the participants being described and avoid being ethnocentric.
 There can be no "correct" or "incorrect" interpretation of a text.
-But a landscape (text) can be thoroughly traveled (interpreted) by a properly outfitted explorer (utilizing the "eye juggling" techniques) or it may be tersely traveled by a poorly equipped adventurer.
-See Eye Juggling: Interpreting a Text for additional discussion, as well as an outline of that approach.
+But a landscape (text) can be thoroughly traveled (interpreted) by a properly outfitted explorer (utilizing the interpreting techniques in Bash Baaaliíchiwé) or it may be tersely traveled by a poorly equipped adventurer.

 Grading criteria:

-Class discussion and attendance.
+4. Attendance.
 Come to class prepared, with questions on the assigned topic for the session and be ready to discuss that topic when called upon by the instructor.
 Volunteer your own insights on the readings and topics at hand, and ask questions.
 Participate.
 Class attendance will be not be formally taken, though attendance is expected.
 Repeated absences will lower your grade.
 The materials presented during class lectures and through the films are essential for successful completion of this course, and its exams and papers.

-Grading and Point Distribution: Your final grade will be based upon the total points earned from the three exams (30 points each, for a total of 90 points), three participatory-interpretative papers (30 points each, for a total of 90 points), and class participation (for a total 20 points), for a possible 200 points for the semester's work.
+Grading and Point Distribution: Your final grade will be based upon the total points earned from the three exams (30 points each, for a total of 90 points), two participatory-interpretative papers (35 points each, for a total of 70 points), and reflective writes and class participation (for a total 40 points), for a possible 200 points for the semester's work.
 In cases of boarder-line decisions, class attendance will be taken into consideration.
 The following scale will determine your grade: 180-200 (90%-100%) = A, 160-179 (80%-89%) = B, 140-159 (70%-79%) = C, 120-139 (60%-69%) = D

 You are currently viewing http://www.webpages.uidaho.edu/~rfrey/220sch.htm